mcdemarco/the-new-kitchen-cookbook/poultry/cacciatore.md

 ## Variants

 Instead of whole oil-cured olives, you can use coarsely chopped pitted black olives.
+I've also seen capers.

+Some recipes include bell pepper and/or mushrooms.

 You don't need both onions and garlic.